 Innovation Institute

 Innovation Fellows will conduct a pedagogical experiment and help develop a culture of pedagogical innovation at St. Edward’s University.
-To prepare them for these activities, all fellows are required to participate in the Innovation Institute, May 16-25, 2016.
-See the Schedule page for more details.
+To prepare them for these activities, all fellows are required to participate in the Innovation Institute in May each year.

 The goals of the Institute are: